openshift/enhancements/enhancements/microshift/optionally-deploy-csi-plugin.md

 ## Proposal

 Extract away deployment of the LVMS CSI driver and LVMS CSI snapshot controller from MicroShift logic and provide the components as separate, optional rpms.
+The new rpms will be named `microshift-lvms` and `microshift-lvms-snapshotting`.
-Users should be able to install these rpm simultaneously with core MicroShift rpms.
-It should be possible to install the CSI components to a cluster that was initially deployed without them.
+`microshift-lvms-snapshotting` will have a dependency on `microshift-lvms` because it cannot be run effectively as a standalone component.
+Users should be able to install these rpms simultaneously with core MicroShift rpms.
+It should also be possible to install LVMS and CSI components to a cluster that was initially deployed without them.
 This should not be a reversible process: uninstalling the rpms should not delete CSI components or cluster APIs from the cluster.
 Doing so endangers users' data and could lead to orphaning of LVM volumes.
+Instead, uninstalling the rpms will only ensure that LVMS and Snapshotting are not deployed on MicroShift startup/restart.
+It will be the user's responsibility to ensure there are not LVMS PVs in the cluster before deleting the LVMS and Snapshotting API instances.

 ### Workflow Description